srschreiber/POC-GH-Actions-Issue-Validate/README.md

  * Delete `vpn-credentials.p12` off the server, because :lock:.

 #### Linux

+** NOTE: With the changes to `fido-challenger` for FIDO 2FA, the non-Macos platforms are again completely untested. **

 You'll need Network Manager running.
 It should be working out of the box with Ubuntu and Fedora.